Code-Institute-Submissions/Milestone-Project-168/README.md

 Online tutorials:

+- The initial game design and the CSS 'flip' animation, with the backface/frontface images, was taken from viewing the tutorial by Youtube user [freeCodeCamp.org](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=330s).
+However during the middle of the project mentor session, we refractored and simplified alot of the JavaScript code from this video so it doesnt match this exactly anymore, but the basic game did grow from this source.

+- The Function time() was taken from this online video created by Youtube user [codeTonight](https://www.youtube.com/watch?v=QrTCHHhoUQU)

+- I took some inspiration from these guides also; first by [Sandra Israel-Ovirih](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript) and the second, also based on the first, by [Michelle Aniuchi](https://aadaobi.medium.com/building-a-memory-matching-game-in-javascript-48e792c7b563).

 [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used during the project.

 ### Media

 I created the logo for the site using Adobe Photoshop.

+The 'bee happy' slogan was taken from [Google images](https://www.google.co.uk/url?sa=i&url=https%3A%2F%2Fwww.pinterest.com%2Fpin%2F630785491557264850%2F&psig=AOvVaw1PJlhki4Q-ZaiB_eyynMaH&ust=1612361458061000&source=images&cd=vfe&ved=0CAIQjRxqFwoTCPCwtNewy-4CFQAAAAAdAAAAABAD) and the colour changed using 'Paint 3D' to suit the site.

-The images for the background and Memory card game used in this site were obtained from Google/images.
+The images for the background and the Memory card game levels used in this site were obtained from Google/images.

 [Background image](https://www.wallpaperup.com/2240/Abstract_blue_circles.html)